Work underway at Mont-Royal station

 - Parking: Some parking spaces on Rivard Street will be removed to make room for vehicle traffic.

-Trucks will enter and exit the worksite along Berri, either via Mont-Royal or the bus loop.
-Flaggers will be present at all times during truck movements to ensure user safety.
+Trucks will enter and exit the worksite on Berri, either via Mont-Royal or the bus loop.
+Flaggers will be present at all times during truck movements to ensure safety.

 The métro track goes underneath Berri Street, and the Montmorency platform is located east of this street, under the parking lot of a building.
-We must excavate Berri Street to build the new infrastructure for the elevator to the Montmorency platform and a pedestrian tunnel linking the elevator to the rest of the station.
+We must excavate Berri Street to build the elevator to the Montmorency platform and a pedestrian tunnel linking the elevator to the rest of the station.

-- Construction of a new expanded building with glass facade
+- Construction of a new expanded building with a glass facade

 - Construction and installation of two elevators

-- Addition of new stairs leading to the platforms
+- Addition of new staircases leading to the platforms

-- Addition of a walkway providing acess between the two elevators
+- Addition of a walkway providing access between the two elevators

 - Construction of natural ventilation shafts